cutlets14/fcc_react/README.md

 5. Quick quiz
    1. What is a React component?
       1. A react component is a collection of JSX enclosed as if it were a JS function by returning React elements.
 This sort of abstraction allows the repeatable usage of the collection in a composable manner.

+Organizing React code
+1. There are many ways to re-organize code depending on the project, complexity, conventions etc.
+2. If a component is being moved to its own file, the filename should be the same as the component name.
+Once the component has been isolated, don't forget to export the component so that it can be called in the composite script.
+Two ways to export: `export default function Header()` to the method signature or adding `export default Header` at the end of the script.
+3. Components can be imported using `import Header from ./Header`.